How Often Should I Change My Vape Coil?

-This is not bad practice, but if you feel your coil can still last a bit longer, nothing is stopping you from delaying the change.
-It all boils down to what you feel.
+This is not a bad practice, but if you feel your coil can still last a bit longer, nothing stops you from delaying the change.
+It all boils down to what you think.

-If after two weeks the flavour and vapour is still full, there really is no need to change the coil yet.
-Especially if you don’t want to “burn” money by swapping out coils frequently.
+If, after two weeks, the flavour and vapour is still full, there is no need to change the coil yet, especially if you don’t want to “burn” money by swapping out coils frequently.